Hilliard, Cron lift Rockies past division-chasing Dodgers

+That’s back-to-back off outings from key cogs in a Los Angeles rotation that boasted the best ERA in baseball.
+Logging too many innings?
+Wearing down?

+Dodgers manager Dave Roberts had a simpler explanation: “All guys have some bit of fatigue right now,” he said.

-DENVER (AP) — Sam Hilliard lined a three-run homer, C.J.
-Cron had four hits and the Colorado Rockies snapped a five-game skid at Coors Field by beating the NL West title-chasing Los Angeles Dodgers 10-5 on Wednesday night.
+Sam Hilliard lined a three-run homer, C.J.
+Cron had four hits and the Colorado Rockies snapped a five-game skid at Coors Field by beating the NL West title-chasing Dodgers 10-5 on Wednesday night.

 The Dodgers may be in danger of losing more ground to division-leading San Francisco.
 They entered the day a game behind the Giants, who played late in San Diego.

-This had all the makings of a pitchers’ duel with All-Stars Walker Buehler and Germán Márquez on the mound.
+This had all the makings of a pitchers’ duel with All-Stars Buehler and Germán Márquez on the mound.
 Instead, it was anything but, as the teams combined for 19 hits, including three homers and even a two-run double from Márquez that chased his counterpart from the game.

+“My job is to set the tone,” Buehler said.
+“I didn’t do that.”

+Buehler gave up five runs over 3 2/3 innings in his career-high 31st start of the season.
+He refuses to blame it on the volume of innings.
+Urías echoed a similar chorus the night before.

 Luke Raley displayed his power by drilling a two-run homer to center in the third inning that was measured by Statcast at 472 feet.
 It’s tied for the Dodgers’ third-longest tracked by Statcast since 2015.